 If you are between 16 and 18 years old it is a requirement that you undertake a Work Experience Placement whilst you are on your course.
 This involves working at a local business which is in the same industry as your course, i.e. if you are taking a hair dressing qualification you may work at a local hair salon.
 The minimum amount of time you would spend on work experience is one week but this will change depending on your course.

 If you are on a level 3 course your work experience may take the form of an Industry Placement.
-An Industry Placement is a minimum of 315 hours (approx. 45 days) and involves actively contributing to the workplace while working on targets which you have set yourself.
+An Industry Placement is a minimum of 315 hours (approx. 45 days) and involves actively contributing to the workplace whilst working on targets which you have set yourself.
 These targets may be hard skills i.e. knowledge and skills related to the industry, as well as soft skills i.e. behaviours, values and employability.

 The Industry Placement and Work Experience Placement that you undertake will depend on your course and circumstances.
-This will be discussed in more detail at your interview.
-See the current vacancies we have to give you an idea of what is possible.